Former US Interior boss takes job at investment company

 Democrats in Congress have said they plan to hold hearings in coming months examining Zinke’s time at Interior, including his recommendation to reduce the size of some national monuments.

-Artillery One said in its announcement that Zinke will be based in Montana and California but travel extensively overseas.
+Artillery One said in its announcement that Zinke would be based in Montana and California but travel extensively abroad and follow President Donald Trump’s agenda of promoting economic development.

-The company said Zinke will work closely its chief executive, Daniel Cannon, to follow President Donald Trump’s agenda of promoting economic development.
+Zinke officially started with the Highlands, North Carolina, company on Jan.
+12, Cannon said in an email.